PaulDuvall/aws-5-mins/guard-duty/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at [Amazon GuardDuty](https://aws.amazon.com/guardduty/).
+GuardDuty helps protect your AWS accounts, workloads, and data with intelligent threat detection and continuous monitoring.

-GuardDuty produces Findings based on input lists and machine learning threat models.
+GuardDuty continuously analyzes events for potential threats across multiple sources includes VPC Flow Logs, DNS Logs, and CloudTrail event logs.
+It uses this data to produces findings based on input lists and machine learning threat models.
 There are currently [17 types of findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html#findings-table).
 They include Backdoor, Behavior, CredentialAccess, CryptoCurrency, DefenseEvasion, Discovery, Exfiltration, Impact, InitialAccess, PenTest, Persistence, Policy, PrivilegeEscalation, Recon, Stealth, Trojan, and UnauthorizedAccess across EC2, IAM, and S3 resources.

+GuardDuty alerts can be integrated into event-based remediation controls using services such as Amazon EventBridge Rules, AWS Lambda, AWS Systems Manager, and AWS Step Functions.

 # CloudFormation Support
 * AWS::GuardDuty::Detector